 It’s important that children and young people understand that sexual intercourse is only for consensual adults.
 The age of consent to sexual activity is 17 in Ireland.

 A baby grows for around 9 months in a woman’s uterus (womb*) and comes out through her vagina.
 If necessary, doctors can operate to take the baby out, this is called a Caesarean section.’

 *The womb and uterus are both anatomically correct words – use whichever you prefer.

-Use the Busy Bodies DVD and booklet to explain this further.
+Use the Busy Bodies video series and booklet to explain this further.